SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 4 UX test cases.md

 **Test Method:** Manual System Test

-**Description:** checking to see if a messgae is displayed when no search results are there to show
+**Description:** checking to see if a message is displayed when no search results are there to show

 **Pre-requisites:**